 Syllables, also known as word chunks, are letters or groups of letters that make one sound.
 Some words contain only one syllable, while others contain multiple syllables.
 Teaching children to discover syllables will aid them in both reading and spelling.
 There are many rules in learning about syllables, but with adequate teaching and review, the students will be able to master the concept quickly.

 Explain that words are broken into chunks called syllables.
-Demonstrate by saying the word "cat" and clapping on the syllable.
+One of the best ways to explain syllables is by using clapping.
+For example, saying the word "cat" and then clapping on the syllable.
 "Cat" has one syllable.
 Demonstrate again using the word "elephant" -- el (clap), e (clap), phant (clap).
 Say random words, and have the students clap out the syllables with you.
 Once students understand the concept, move on to explaining the rules of dividing words into syllables.

+Once you've reviewed this, it's time to get into how these vowel sounds apply to syllable rules.
 Explain that each syllable can only contain one vowel sound.
 This does not mean that a syllable can only contain one vowel.
-Often two or more vowels are placed together to make one vowel sound (i.e. “bread”).
+Often, two or more vowels are placed together to make one vowel sound (i.e. “bread”).
 Ensure they understand that while “bread” has two vowels, only the "e" sound can be heard.

 Explain that a consonant-le syllable is just as its name implies.
 It is a syllable containing a consonant followed by “le.”
 Write the following examples on the board: “han-dle,” “bea-gle,” and “bi-cy-cle.”
 Often the natural tendency when sounding out these words is to separate the final consonant from the “le” (i.e. “hand-le”).
 Reinforcement of this rule will help students to remember the proper place to divide the word.